ttSchoolAcc/PowerGridVisualizer/README.md

 <h2>Renewable Energy Visualizer</h2>

+To run the program, first run 'npm install' into visual studio code, then to launch the application 'cd PowerGridVisualizer' then run 'npm start'.
+A new webpage will open.

 To get started, click on the power sources found on the left side of the screen.

 The power source selected will then be put on to the grid found in the middle of the screen.

 To remove a power source, click on the button of the corresponding power source found in the grid section.

 On the right hand side you will find a graphic displaying how many homes the power grid will be able to supply,